 The way it works is right after you answer certain questions, you’re prompted with a qualitative follow-up, making it very contextual.

 You can optionally skip the question (although so far the response rate has been incredible), and by default, it is anonymous.

 Employees can choose to uncheck the box if they’re okay with making themselves known.

 We respect every user’s privacy, and we want to make sure that they’re only sharing what they’re comfortable sharing.
 This is why the data is aggregated and anonymized.

 However, we want to create an environment where managers can see what’s wrong in an organization so that they can fix it.

-Let me know your thoughts on Twitter @Officevibe or in the comment section below.
+Let us know your thoughts on Twitter @Officevibe.

 Would you be interested in receiving our newsletter directly in your inbox?